miraliumre/gsm/README.md

 mode.

 ![](img/android_roaming_icon.png "Android roaming icon")
-_"Roaming symbol shown on an Android smartphone" by The RedBurn, Mark Groves on [Wikimedia Commons]_
+_Roaming symbol shown on an Android smartphone by The RedBurn, Mark Groves on [Wikimedia Commons]_

 Next up, your device will require APN (Access Point Name) settings to